squins/sass-java-tryout/README.md

 Compass is a CSS authoring framework.
 Main features include:

-* Predefined reusable sass extensions mainly for HTML5 and CSS3
+* predefined reusable Sass extensions mainly for HTML5 and CSS3
-* Generate sprite image from list of images
+* generate sprite image from list of images
-* Generate grid background image.
+* generate grid background image.

 ## How to integrate the Sass compiler in a java webapp?

 Sass is made in the Ruby language.
 Ruby can run on the JVM using JRuby.
-There are a few integrations available that use JRuby.
+There are a few integrations available that use JRuby to integrate Sass in Java via a Maven Plugin.
 The plugins I started with are:

 * [Sass Java component provided by Darrin Holst](https://github.com/darrinholst/sass-java)
 * [Jasig sass maven plugin](https://github.com/Jasig/sass-maven-plugin)